sanjayankur31/ankursinha.in/content/20150302-howto-pelican.rst

 :slug: howto-pelican
 :author: ankur
 :lang: en
+:summary: A quick note on how you can set up a static blog like mine using Pelican.

 In my last post, I mentioned that I had moved to a Pelican based blog.
 In this post, I'll document how I did this, for myself as a future reference and for others that might be looking for a resource. **Yet another howto**.